mohammedfarhannp/Notes/General/Cyber_Security.md

 **_SOC_** <br>
 A SOC (Security Operations Center) is a dedicated facility operated by a specialized security team.
 This team aims to continuously monitor an organization’s network and resources and identify suspicious activity to prevent damage.
 This team works 24 hours a day, seven days a week.

+**_Vulnerability_**
+A vulnerability is a weakness that an attacker can exploit to carry out things beyond their permission level.
+A vulnerability might be discovered in any device’s software (operating system and programs), such as a server or computer.